INCATools/ontology-access-kit/docs/guide/relationships-and-graphs.rst

 - :ref:`ubergraph_implementation`
 - :ref:`sql_implementation`

-In both cases the entailment is done ahead of time using :ref:`relation_graph`.
+In both cases the entailment is done ahead of time using :term:`Relation Graph` to compute the entailed edges.

 An example of a case where results between these approaches differ is in computing the ancestors of ``GO:1901494`` *regulation of cysteine metabolic process*.